 Time spent at a clinical site must be recorded on the appropriate links each day.
-Clinical Record links are located on-line via practicum courses.
+Clinical record links are located online via practicum courses.
 Clinical experience hours are to be rounded off to fourths and must be verified by either your supervising Preceptor or an appropriate affiliated Preceptor regularly.
-These sheets are to be turned into your practicum instructor at the end of each week.
-Students must be specific when referring to activity engaged in for that specific day.
+Students must be specific when referring to the activity engaged in for that specific day.
 In accordance with OSU-CHS Athletic Training Program policy, travel time to and from an away event may not be included in the documentation of your practical hours.